Section 15 – Equality rights

 The role of comparison in the section 15 analysis has evolved.
 Prior to Kapp, supra, a number of Supreme Court decisions paid considerable attention to the specifics of framing the appropriate comparator group.
 However, in Kapp, the Court noted concerns over a formalistic and “artificial” approach to comparisons (at paragraph 22), and in Withler, supra, the Court rejected the “mirror comparator” group approach used in some earlier decisions (Auton, supra, at paragraphs 48-55; see also Hodge v.
 Canada, 3 S.C.R.
 357).
 The “mirror comparator” approach required claimants to identify comparators who are

 “…like the claimants in all ways save for the characteristics relating to the alleged ground of discrimination” (Auton, supra at paragraph 55).
-The SCC in Withler explicitly eliminated the “mirror comparator” requirement.
+The Supreme Court in Withler explicitly eliminated the “mirror comparator” requirement.
 At the same time, it confirmed that section 15 is inherently comparative in that claimants have to establish distinctive treatment (which presupposes comparison with others) based on a prohibited ground (paragraph 62).

 4. Burden of proof